aldipaglia/aldipaglia/README.md

 - 👋 Hi, I’m @aldipaglia
 - 👀 I’m looking for new and exciting projects to improve my skills 💻
-- 🌱 I’m working professionally 1 and a half years ago with React JS, React Native, JavaScript Vanilla, Jest, Express, Next, and at the moment I am learning NodeJs.
+- 🌱 I have been working professionally for 3 ago with React JS, React Native, JavaScript Vanilla, Jest, Express, Next, and Node.
-- 💞️ I’m looking to join on a team that challenge me to know more and be better!
+- 💞️ I’m looking to join a team that challenges me to know more and be better!
 - 📫 How to reach me? paglialungaaldana@gmail.com :)
 <!---
 aldipaglia/aldipaglia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.